-“You know, Burke, I don’t know which s p e c i e s is worse.
-You don’t see them fucking each other over for a goddamn percentage.”
+“You know, Burke, I don’t know which species is worse.
+You don’t seem them fucking each other over a

 Before the release of Aliens in 1986, James Cameron removed over 20 minutes of footage bringing the theatrical run-time to 137 minutes.
 Five years following Cameron decided to reinsert over 17 minutes of deleted footage back into Aliens creating the Aliens Special Edition.